Nissim ben Jacob: Works

 The commentary Sefer mafteaḥ le-manʻ ūlei ha-talmūd (Hebrew: "The book of the key to unlocking the Talmud"; often, simply ha-Mafteach, (The Key), linked here) is essentially a Talmudic cross-reference.
 In it Rav Nissim identifies the sources for Mishnaic quotes, identifying obscure allusions to other places in Talmudic literature.
 He quotes from the Tosefta, Mekhilta, Sifre, Sifra, and from the Jerusalem Talmud, the explanations of which he sometimes prefers to those of the Babylonian Talmud.
-Nissim did not confine himself to quoting references, he also discusses these in connection with the text; this work is thus also a commentary.
+Nissim did not confine himself to quoting references, as he also discusses these in connection with the text; this work is thus also a commentary.
 The work was written on several tractates, and is printed, in many editions, on the page itself.

-He is also the author of the Judeo-Arabic narrative work al-Faraǧ baʿd al-Šidda (Consolation after Adversity), which in his words is the "the entire history of the Jews 'with the exception of that included in the Scroll of Esther, the Scroll of the Hasmoneans, and the 24 books [of the Bible].'"
+He is also the author of the Judeo-Arabic narrative work al-Faraǧ baʿd al-Šidda (Consolation after Adversity), which in his words is "the entire history of the Jews 'with the exception of that included in the Scroll of Esther, the Scroll of the Hasmoneans, and the 24 books [of the Bible].'"
 It follows the structure of cyclical suffering and redemption seen by Yosef Hayim Yerushalmi as typical of medieval historiography, relating damage done in Kairouan by the Banu Hilal and Banu Sulaym in 1057.
 It includes Megillat Antiochus in addition to post-biblical material.
 An Arabic analog to his work in the "relief from adversity" genre is Al-Muhassin Al-Tanukhi.

-Nissim also wrote other works, some of which have been lost, but which are quoted by later sages:
+Nissim also wrote other works, some of which have been lost but are quoted by later sages: